23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 While Nepal is the closest location in the world for travel to Bhutan, even Nepali citizens are required to book a tour to Bhutan to obtain a visa for entry to the kingdom.
 Nepal is not one of the countries that have visa-free entry or freedom of movement in and out of Bhutan.

-4. Indian Citizens do not need Visa for Nepal and Bhutan, but Valid ID is required
+4. Indian Citizens do not need a Visa for Nepal and Bhutan, but a Valid ID is required

 5. Only two airlines offer flights between Kathmandu and Paro

-Recently, only DrukAir and Bhutan Airlines provide flights to Paro International Airport from Kathmandu, or anywhere else that has direct flights to Bhutan.
+Recently, only DrukAir and Bhutan Airlines provide flights from Kathmandu to Paro, or anywhere else that has direct flights to Bhutan.
 If you are planning a Bhutan tour, you are required to book your flight through one of these two airlines.

 Paro International Airport